How Time Chunking Can Help You Get More Done [Work and Life]

 Tips From Time Chunkers

-• Five-minute breaks are long enough to stop what you're doing and get up, stretch your legs, or get a snack.
-There is not enough time to distract you from your specific task by checking social media feeds, watching a video, or any other activity that can interrupt focused work.
+- Five-minute breaks are long enough for you to stop what you're doing and get up, stretch your legs, or get a snack.
+There's not enough time for you to be distracted from your specific task by social media feeds, videos, or any other activity that can interrupt focused work.

 Why Time Chunking Works